 THE LWALA COMMUNITY ALLIANCE - BLOOD:WATER PARTNERSHIP

 In partnership with Lwala Community Alliance, Blood:Water has committed to the support and care for people living with HIV/AIDS and at-risk populations.
 Through the integration of HIV and WASH, HIV-positive and at-risk individuals are empowered to live healthy and positive lives.
 These efforts are supported by trained community members who lead community-led total sanitation efforts; an increase in access to safe and reliable water supplies; advocacy against discrimination; and the provision of high-quality HIV care at the health center.

 Blood:Water has provided technical and financial support to Lwala Community Alliance since the launch of the Lwala Community Health Centre in 2007.
 This has allowed Lwala Community Alliance to improve clean water access in the community, especially near the health facility and at primary schools in the area; to start WASH training in the community; to improve the quality, availability, and organization of comprehensive HIV/AIDS health care and support services; and to expand sanitation coverage and increase the number of WASH-compliant households in North Kamagambo.

 The goal of the current project is to improve and sustain the health and well-being of individuals and families living with HIV and those who are at high risk of contracting HIV in North Kamagambo.
 Specifically, the current project will:

-Improve community-level access to safe, reliable, and sufficient water supplies, hygiene facilities, and latrines for people living with HIV/AIDS and HIV-affected individuals.
+Increase community-level access to safe water and sufficient and reliable hygiene facilities and latrines for people affected by or living with HIV/AIDS.

 Lwala Community Alliance is a Kenyan-founded health and development agency that exists to build the capacity and advance the comprehensive well-being of people living in North Kamagambo, Kenya.
 Founded by Kenyan doctors, Milton and Fred Ochieng, Lwala Community Alliance works in a region with some of the highest HIV prevalence, and infant and child mortality rates in the country.